burningwave/core/README.md

 <br>

-# Getting and setting properties of a Java bean through path
+# <a name="Getting-and-setting-properties-of-a-Java-bean-through-path></a>Getting and setting properties of a Java bean through path
 Through **ByFieldOrByMethodPropertyAccessor** and **ByMethodOrByFieldPropertyAccessor** it is possible to get and set properties of a Java bean by using path.
 So for this example we will use these Java beans:

 ```java